Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 During the reign of Elizabeth I, soap consumption in England was greater than in any other European country.
 It seems that Queen Bess set the fashion herself, for it was reported that the Queen took a bath every four weeks "whether it was necessary or not."

-Just as the soap industry was gaining momentum in England, it became the subject of a series of restrictions and crippling taxation.
-It was not until 1853 that Gladstone abolished the tax on soap.
+In the 17th and 18th centuries, just as the soap industry was gaining momentum in England, it became the subject of a series of restrictions and crippling taxation on soap.
+Eventually, the Victorian Era came around, and with it, a new interest in personal hygiene.
+It was not until 1853 that Gladstone abolished the tax on soap allowing soap to be available and affordable to more people.

-It wasn't until the 18th century that bathing came into fashion.
+Two discoveries by French chemists helped elevate the progress of commercial soap making.
 In 1791, the French chemist Nicolas Leblanc discovered a process for transforming common salt (sodium chloride) into an alkali called soda ash.
 Since alkali was critical in the manufacture of soap as well as other products, this discovery became one of the most important chemical processes of the nineteenth century.
+In 1811, Chevreul discovered the chemistry behind the relationship of glycerin to fatty acids.
+With the advent of the industrial revolution, the stage was now set for mass soap production.

 In the 19th century, Louis Pasteur proclaimed that good personal hygiene would reduce the spread of diseases which helped increase the demand for soap.